-Decision making is a key part in achieving better results.
-It’s part of a virtuous system of information gathering, decision making, prioritising, taking action, and reviewing.
+Decision-making is a crucial part of achieving better results.
+It’s part of a virtuous system of information gathering, decision-making, prioritising, taking action, and reviewing.

-Therefore, the first part of the process should be a discovery phase where we focus on getting this high quality information.
+Therefore, the first part of the process should be a discovery phase where we focus on getting this high-quality information.
 There are two key sources of information:

 - Our past and current results against KPIs.